4 Tips for Improving Your Work Life Balance

 It’s important during these times to remember that it is not you who is redundant, but your role that has been made redundant.
 It’s also crucial to understand that the decision isn’t a reflection of your talents, skills or performance but rather a reflection of an organisational change in needs.

-Although a situation that nobody wishes to be in, being made redundant is a crisis that can create incredible opportunity.
+Although a situation that nobody wishes to be in, being made redundant is a crisis that can create unprecedented opportunity.
 Each person will react to and handle redundancy differently.
 While some may take the chance to create new opportunities and forge a new path, for others, the feelings of rejection and exclusion can take a major toll on confidence and drive.

 In some cases of redundancy, you may not have to leave the company completely but rather change roles significantly from the one you started out doing.
 This too can cause feelings of inadequacy or dissatisfaction in the workplace.